 Land use, above-ground arthropod diversity and arthropod-affected processes

 Arthropods, especially insects, are the most diverse group of animals on Earth and influence many ecosystem processes.
-Within the project Arthropods:
+Within the project Arthropods

-1) a long-term monitoring of insect and spider diversity is conducted in grasslands and forests
+1) a long-term monitoring of insect and spider diversity is conducted in grasslands and forests,

 Arthropods are sampled in forests and grasslands during the whole vegetation period (March-October) as part of the long-term monitoring.
-Through this monitoring, we can not only quantify short-term but also long-term effects of land use on arthropod diversity in grasslands and forests.
+Through this monitoring, we not only can quantify short-term but also long-term effects of land use on arthropod diversity in grasslands and forests.
 Additionally, important basic information is supplied for other projects.
 In addition to the long-term monitoring, the use of indicator species is tested and ecological information (traits) of the sampled species are collected to test for the effect of land use on community composition and to understand the processes underlying land-use effects.
-In collaboration with other projects, we conduct time series analyses and investigate the influence of the surrounding landscape, of historical land use and of structural variables on arthropod diversity.
+In collaboration with other projects, we conduct time series analyses and examine the influence of the surrounding landscape, of historical land use and of structural variables on arthropod diversity.

 - Increasing land-use intensity decreases the diversity and overall abundance of arthropods in forests and grasslands.

 - Arthropod community composition changes with intensive land use, as species with certain characteristics become more abundant or rare.

 Actively flying arthropods are sampled monthly in forests (including the new FOX experiment) with flight-interception traps.